 Once submitted, the dean of your faculty will review your request.
 You will be notified of the decision through your StFX e-mail account, and approved forms will be sent to you as a pdf document.
 Letters of Permission are approved for valid reasons, but not all requests are granted.

-Once your LOP has been approved, you will need to apply to the host university as a “visiting student” (the term most commonly used, but some universities use other terms).
-Be sure NOT to apply as a transfer or degree student.
-Once admitted as a student, you will need to register in whatever manner the host institution requires.
+Once your LOP has been approved, you will need to apply to the host university as a “visiting student” (the term most commonly used by most universities).
+DO NOT apply as a transfer or degree student.
+Once admitted as a visiting student, you will need to register in whatever manner the host institution requires.
 Be aware that many universities allow their own degree students to register before any visiting or non-degree students, so a course in which you're interested may not always be available to you.
 Approval of your Letter of Permission request does not guarantee your registration into the course(s) at the host institution.

 An approved Letter of Permission gives you the assurance that StFX will accept that course for credit toward your degree.
 Most universities also require a copy of the form.
 Some universities may have other requirements for admission, such as an official copy of your StFX transcript, but many simply require an admission form, the application fee, and your approved Letter of Permission.